ricklamers/a-data-pipeline/README.md

 ### A simple pipeline in Orchest

-Check out the notebooks.

-The order of execution should be
+The order of execution should be:

 - load-data.ipynb
 - data-viz.ipynb